rydmike/flex_color_scheme/README.md

 The **Themes Playground** is a useful tool to find **FlexColorScheme** themes and settings you like.
 You can use it to discover what you can do with FlexColorScheme.
 The playground persists all its settings.
 You can reset settings back to their default values, so you can always start over if you get lost in all the configuration possibilities.

 The most useful and popular feature of the **Playground** is that it can generate **FlexColorScheme API** setup code needed to produce the shown active theme configuration.
-The themed style of the app itself and the same styled demo apps shown in the included theme simulator, is what you get when you copy the code of the current theme configuration to your app, and use it with the **FlexColorScheme** package.
+The themed style of the app itself, and the same styled demo apps shown in its theme simulator, is what you get when you copy the theme config code to your app, and use it with the **FlexColorScheme** package.

 [<img src="https://raw.githubusercontent.com/rydmike/flex_color_scheme_docs/master/docs/images/themes_playground_7_2.png" alt="Themes Playround Image"/>](https://rydmike.com/flexcolorscheme/themesplayground-latest)